federica01freddy/Completed-Projects/Interactive Graphics/Final Project/README.md

 The final project for Interactive Graphics course.

 It is a game inspired by the Covid-19 pandemic where the user is a doctor who has to defeat the virus inside human veins using masks, vaccines and hand sanitizers.
-It is a group project.

 ## Authors:
 - Federica Cocci - 1802435